 From 1980-86 I worked largely on reef fish systematics and biogeography.
 In 1987 I was appointed to a Leverhulme Teaching Fellowship to help establish the MSc in Tropical Coastal Management.
 This led to a lectureship in 1990 and a Senior Lectureship in 1994.
-My research focus changed to the science underpinning coastal management in the tropics, research on fishery and other human impacts on reefs, applications of remote sensing technologies to management, and latterly the natural recovery processes of reefs and restoration science.
+My research focus changed to the science underpinning coastal management in the tropics, research on fishery and other human impacts on reefs, applications of remote sensing technologies to coastal management, and latterly the natural recovery processes of reefs and coral reef restoration science.
 I chaired the Restoration and Remediation Working Group of the GEF/World Bank Coral Reef Targeted Research programme from 2004-2010.

 1988 MSc Computing Science, University of Newcastle

 1979 PhD Department of Zoology, University of Cambridge

 1974 BA (Honours) Natural Sciences (Zoology), University of Cambridge

 Fellow of the Society of Biology (CBiol, FSB)